 This is highlighted by the first explicit use of the name-on-your-boot motif.
 Buzz approaches Slinky Dog and Rex, saying: “Say there, Lizard and Stretchy Dog.
 Let me show you something.
 It looks as though I’ve been accepted into your culture.
 Your chief, Andy, inscribed his name on me.”In comparison, see Ezekiel’s prophecy about the new covenant, Ezek 36:22-38.
 Out of concern for his name, YHWH will place his own Spirit in his people (see further Acts 2:1-4; 10:44-48).

 Buzz is still deluded, thinking that he is a space ranger whose sole purpose is to defeat the evil Emperor Zurg.
 So when he is marked by Andy’s name, he doesn’t fully understand the meaning.
 But the significance of this moment is not lost on Slink and Rex.
-He acknowledges Buzz’s permanent acceptance through the name but is so caught up in being useful he forgets what the name on his boot means for him.
 They’re impressed.
 At the sight of “ANDY” on Buzz’s foot, Rex even exclaims: “With permanent ink, too!”

 This is no small thing.